Composable Commerce

 The Front End

-Back End For The Front End
+Back End For The Front End (BFF)

-Graceful Fallback During Maintenance or Downtime
+Graceful Fallback During Downtime

 No Database

-• Elastic Path provides baskets, accounts etc
+• Elastic Path handles baskets/accounts

-• The ERP system stores orders
+• ERP stores orders

-• Users are managed by Auth0
+• Users managed via Auth0